 - An updated copy of your resume

-5. Candidates who advance from the Group Process interview stage of the process will be invited to attend the Individual Interview weekend of March 23rd & 24th
+5. Candidates who advance from the Group Process interview stage of the process will be invited to attend and Individual Interview Presentation during February 21–23.

-Whether you're unsure about working for us or you're brimming with excitement and can't wait to start, come to an RA information session!
+Whether you're unsure about working for us or you're brimming with excitement and can't wait to start, it is essential that you visit a Residential Life Student Staff Information Session!
 It is a mandatory aspect of the selection process and candidates will not receive the application until after attending the information session.
 You can ask all your questions and get insider tips about these important jobs that will help you prepare for the application and selection process.

-After successfully attending the mandatory Information Session, candidates will receive an invitation to the RA application on OrgSync.
+After successfully attending the mandatory Information Session, candidates will receive an invitation to the application on SetterSync.

 Can I apply as a graduate student?

-At this time we only accept applications from undergraduate students who will have completed 2 full academic semesters at Pace University by the date of employment (August 2018).
+At this time we only accept applications from undergraduate students who will have completed two full academic semesters at Pace University by the date of employment (August 2021).

 What are the GPA requirements?

-We currently require all employed Resident Assistant’s to have a 3.0 cumulative GPA.
-If you don’t meet these qualifications you may still apply as long as you meet the 3.0 by the date of employment (August 2018).
+We require these Student Leaders to have a 3.0 cumulative GPA.
+If you don’t meet these qualifications you may still apply as long as you meet the 3.0 by the date of employment (August 1, 2021).